Testimony on Title VII Implementation

 Adoption of Key Definitional Rules

-The entity rulemaking also implements the Dodd-Frank Act’s statutory de minimis exception to the security-based swap dealer definition in a way that is tailored to reflect the different types of security-based swaps.
+The rulemaking also implements the Dodd-Frank Act’s statutory de minimis exception to the security-based swap dealer definition in a way that is tailored to reflect the different types of security-based swaps.
 To do so, the rulemaking exempts those entities or individuals who engage in dealing activity in security-based swaps below a certain notional dollar amount over a one-year period.
 The rule includes a phase-in of the exemption over time in a way designed to promote the orderly implementation of Title VII.

 Additionally, the rulemaking implements the Dodd-Frank Act’s “major security-based swap participant” definition through the use of three objective tests.